 Similarly this allows you to define a basic polar curve for a yacht.
 Simply fill in the boat speeds for the different conditions, and the performance curve will be calculated.

 Allows you to edit and save your own custom polar curve to match the performance of your boat.
-Simply change the numbers, being careful to keep the same format, and spacing.
+You will need to do this from a PC/Mac computer.
+Once you are logged into your account via a PC/Mac, you can simply change the numbers, being careful to keep the same format, and spacing.
 Please use spaces not tabs.
 The polar will be automatically saved after you perform a routing.

 Wave Polars adjust the boats performance depending on the wave forecast.
+You will need to log into your account via a PC/Mac computer to be able to adjust this setting.
 This table allows you to adjust performance of the boat in all wave conditions.
 Use a % factor for the boat speed in the table below in various wave conditions.
 This is particularly important for light displacement boats.

-The wave polars angles are the angle of the wave relative to the direction of the boat. ie 0 degrees is a wave approaching from the bow and 180 degrees is a wave approaching from the stern.
+The angles 0 45 90 135 180 are the angle of the wave relative to the direction of the boat. ie 0 degrees is a wave approaching from the bow and 180 degrees is a wave approaching from the stern.

 If this option is selected the routing algorithm uses ocean currents.
 The data is updated every day using real-time Satellite Data.

 If this option is selected the routing algorithm uses tidal currents.
 On the Google Map zoom out to see the areas that have Tidal Current data - the red squares.